Action Item List: The secret to a successful event

 - Social media – Determine who will manage the social media outreach and what activities will be communicated.

-- On-site management – This section allows you to manage the photographer, the caterer, signage details and other day-of event activities.
+- On-site management – This section allows you to manage the photographer, the caterers in Las Vegas, signage details and other day-of event activities.

 - Follow Up – It’s important to follow up with your internal team and client to evaluate the success of an event, so you can make program plans and changes for future ones.